 Best Dry Sauna Temperature and Humidity for Comfort and Health

-When you splash water on sauna rocks, water vapor transfers heat energy from the rocks to the surrounding air, thereby raising both the sauna temperature and humidity levels throughout the sauna.
+When you splash water on sauna rocks, water vapor transfers heat energy from the rocks to the surrounding air, raising both the sauna temperature and humidity levels.
+In Finland, people don’t ask each other if the sauna temperature was good.
+They ask if the Loyly was good.

 Ideal Temperature For a Sauna – Use the Rule of 200

-Due to their interdependence, the ideal sauna temperature and the ideal humidity level need to be achieved together.
-We recommend using an old Finnish ‘Rule of Thumb’ to achieve the perfect temperature including humidity – it’s known as the ‘Rule of 200.’
+Due to their interdependence, the ideal sauna temperature and humidity level must be achieved together.
+We recommend using an old Finnish ‘Rule of Thumb’ to achieve the perfect temperature, including humidity – known as the ‘Rule of 200.’

 So if the temperature is 165 F, there could be up to 35% humidity before some sauna users feel uncomfortable.
 As the temperature rises, the humidity should go down, which will happen naturally.

 You may notice that 200 (t+rh) is a natural sweet spot for your sauna.
-As the temperature rises, you will need to make a lot of steam to keep the relative humidity above 30% (if you have proper ventilation).
+As the temperature rises, you must make a lot of steam to keep the relative humidity above 30% (if you have proper ventilation).
 The amount of water vapor air can hold increases significantly as you approach 200 degrees.

 Sauna Thermometer and Hygrometer